If the information you're looking for is not listed, please visit the Contact page to submit a question.

-Also, by providing a clearinghouse for donations, community foundations can gather contributions from multiple donors and put them together into a single fund, creating a more substantial effect on the community.
-By coordinating grants, matching funds and other resources, community foundations can tap into every available source of funding for a given cause.
+By providing a clearinghouse for donations, community foundations can gather contributions from multiple donors and put them together into a single fund, creating a more substantial effect on the community.
+By coordinating grants, matching funds, and other resources, community foundations can tap into every available source of funding for a given cause.

-Finally, by keeping current on the tax laws that confer many benefits on charitable donors, community foundations can provide valuable assistance with planned giving and complex charitable planning.
-It is also important to note that ……contributions are tax deductible.
+Through keeping current on tax laws that confer benefits to charitable donors, community foundations can provide valuable assistance with planned giving and complex charitable planning.

 What types of funds can be established?

 Donors have a wide range of interests and many different goals.
-The Wayne County Community Foundation has a selection of already established funds.
-Typically they fall within four categories of interest: Humanitarian, Educational, Environmental and Cultural.
-However, donors may establish a new fund with their own interests tailored to their fund development and target focus.
+The Wayne County Community Foundation already has a selection of established funds that may allign.
+Typically they fall within four categories of interest: Humanitarian, Educational, Environmental, and Cultural.
+If a donor's interest falls outside of those categories or requires something more specific, they may establish a new fund with their own interests, tailored to their fund development and target focus.

 How are funds invested?

-Funds in the Foundation are “pooled” and managed by investment professionals with one of our local institutions: The Wayne Bank; The Honesdale National Bank; The Dime Bank; Citigroup, Smith Barney.
+Funds in the Foundation are “pooled” and managed by investment professionals with one of our local institutions: The Wayne Bank, The Honesdale National Bank, The Dime Bank, Morgan Stanley, and CornerStone.

 Why give to a community foundation instead of establishing my own private foundation?

 There are significant tax advantages to setting up a support organization or donor advised fund at a community foundation.
-Also, the administrative burden of the daily operations of running a private foundation is eliminated and the federal requirement of 5% annual distribution.
+Also, the administrative burden of the daily operations of running a private foundation is eliminated.

 What types of charities receive grants?

-Grants awarded through specific funds at the Wayne County Community Foundation must be made to non- profit organizations.
-For grants from unrestricted funds, our areas of interest generally fall within the following: humanitarian, environmental, educational, and cultural interest.
-With donor designated funds, your choice or cause can be that which you choose.
+Grants awarded through specific funds at the Wayne County Community Foundation must be made to nonprofit organizations.
+With donor designated funds, the donor's choice or cause can be that which they choose.